Open topic with navigation

 The adjusted closing price of the short stock position.

-In determining the cash deposit required to collateralize a stock borrow position, the general industry convention is to require a deposit equal to 102% of the prior day's settlement price, rounded up to the nearest whole dollar and then multiplied time the number of shared borrowed.
+In determining the cash deposit required to collateralize a stock borrow position, the general industry convention is to require a deposit equal to 102% of the prior day's settlement price, rounded up to the nearest whole dollar and then multiplied times the number of shared borrowed.
 As borrow rates are determined based on the value of the loan collateral, this convention impacts the cost of maintaining the short position, with the impact being most significant in the case of low-priced and hard-to-borrow shares.
 For an example of this adjusted price, see the related Knowledgebase article.

 The value in this column is the rate that is determined after Interactive Brokers applies the 102% markup and rounding.